MonashDataFluency/open-refine-workshop/_episodes/09-writing-transformations.md

 ---

 ## Writing transformations

+Transformations are normally written in a special language called 'GREL' (General Refine Expression Language).
+To some extent GREL expressions are similar to Excel Formula, although they tend to focus on text manipulations rather than numeric functions.

+Full documentation for the GREL is available at [https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language).
+This tutorial covers only a small subset of the commands available.

 To start writing transformations, select the column on which you wish to perform a transformation and choose ```Edit cells->Transform…```.
 In the screen that displays you have a place to write a transformation (the 'Expression' box) and then the ability to Preview the effect the transformation would have on 10 rows of your data.